-Again open door policy, would have called down to the office and we would have been able to go into her for any issues.

-You have mentioned a lot of information that we'll deal 4 33 Q. 5 with when we come back, because you know you will have 10:27 6 to come back.
-I know your counsel has already advised 7 Just in relation to Mrs. Gishkori. you of that.
-8 because her tenure is relevant to the period of time I just want to probe that relationship a 9 for MHPS. little bit more, if you don't mind, both in relation to 10:27 10 11 the communication aspects and also any impact her style 12 of management or your style of engagement with her may 13 have had on the culture of dealing with issues as they 14 arose.

-16When you say that her approach was different so that it17perhaps wasn't open door that you had been used to, as18Head of Service, what impact, if any, did that have on19your day-to-day operation or ability to seek help or to20make decisions?

-Working with the previous Directors it probably did 21 Α. 22 hinder because if you had something -- like you needed 23 to give a heads up on something, for example, the 24 Emergency Department was really, really busy and you 25 needed to know was it okay to open -- you know, bring 10.28 26 in extra staff to open a bay, you couldn't go in to her 27 to ask her that.
-She had always said if you needed to highlight anything to me you just needed to go to one 28 If Mr. Carroll was not about I would 29 of the other ADs.
+Т Again open door policy, would have called down to the 2 office and we would have been able to go into her for 3 any issues.
+4 33 Q. You have mentioned a lot of information that we'll deal 5 with when we come back, because you know you will have 10:27 6 to come back.
+I know your counsel has already advised 7 you of that.
+Just in relation to Mrs. Gishkori, 8 because her tenure is relevant to the period of time 9 for MHPS.
+I just want to probe that relationship a 10 little bit more, if you don't mind, both in relation to 10:27 11 the communication aspects and also any impact her style 12 of management or your style of engagement with her may 13 have had on the culture of dealing with issues as they 14 arose.
+15 10:27 16 When you say that her approach was different so that it 17 perhaps wasn't open door that you had been used to, as 18 Head of Service, what impact, if any, did that have on 19 your day-to-day operation or ability to seek help or to 20 make decisions?
+10:28 21 Α. Working with the previous Directors it probably did 22 hinder because if you had something like you needed 23 to give a heads up on something, for example, the 24 Emergency Department was really, really busy and you 25 needed to know was it okay to open you know, bring 10:28 26 in extra staff to open a bay, you couldn't go in to her 27 to ask her that.
+She had always said if you needed to highlight anything to me you just needed to go to one of the other ADs.
+If Mr. Carroll was not about I would